danvonk/danvonk.github.io/drafts/2023-03-03-strangeness-of-armenia.md

 years.

 ![View of lake sevan](/images/DSCF7405.JPG "A View of Lake Sevan, the largest in the country.
-The flags of Armenia, Artkash and Russia fly in the foreground.")
+The flags of Armenia, Artkash Republic (Ngorno-Karabach) and Russia fly in the foreground.")

 The city also has a large _victory park_, just as can be found in almost every major city in the former Soviet Union.
 In this one, there is a 50m tall statue of